https-github-com-ali-moradzade/client-sdk/README.md

 Client sdk tests are in `ClientSDK.spec.ts` file.

-Note: Be sure that you have `redis` installed and running on `redis://localhost:6379`, if you don't pass `redisUrl` to the client.
+Note: If you did not pass `redisUrl` to the client, Be sure that you have `redis` installed and running on `redis://localhost:6379`.

 ## Logging